 - The Thunderbolt settings in BIOS can be incorrect.
 Consult your motherboard manufacturer’s instructions on how to check and edit the BIOS settings for your motherboard.

 - If any of the above doesn’t resolve your issue, you may need to update your BIOS to latest version.
 Consult your motherboard manufacturer’s instructions on how to update.

 Using positional tracking

 The headset image does not update when I move.

 Headset tracking has been lost.
+You can confirm your base stations’ tracking status in the Varjo Base status area above the Headset view window.
 Try slowly waving the headset towards the base stations to regain tracking.

 The SteamVR™ tracking elements are placed behind the front plate and on both sides of the Varjo headset.
 Be sure not to cover or occlude the SteamVR™ tracking elements with your hands.
 Ensure that the base stations are pointing towards the headset in all positions, also when you move or turn around in the room.
 The minimum recommended distance between the base stations and the headset is 1.5 meters or 5 feet.
-If possible, cover all reflective surfaces in the base stations’ field of view.
-Please be aware that reflective surfaces may interfere with tracking.
+Please be aware that reflective surfaces may interfere with tracking; if possible, cover all reflective surfaces in the base stations’ field of view.
+Here you can find specific instructions on how to set up base stations.

 How can I reset my position in VR?